-Alternatively, it may be possible to provide sprinkler protection to the open-plan area, in conjunction with a fire-resisting partition and door (E20), in order to separate the ground floor from the upper storeys.
-This door should be so arranged to allow the occupants of the loft room to access an escape window at first floor level (in accordance with paragraph 2.8) in the event of a fire in the open-plan area.
+Alternatively, it may be possible to provide protection to the open-plan area using automatic fire suppression in conjunction with a fire-resisting partition and door (E20), in order to separate the ground floor from the upper storeys.
+This door should be so arranged to allow the occupants of the loft room to access an escape window at first floor level (in accordance with paragraph 3.8) in the event of a fire in the open-plan area.
 Cooking facilities should be separated from the open-plan area with fire-resisting construction.